isabella232/Specs-18/Permissions/SimplifiedPermissions.md

 You would need two "Teams" in Octopus to model this currently, which doesn't align with how people would expect it to work.

+We want to make it easier for developers to correctly implement permissions.
 Our current C# API for checking permissions is very generic which makes it very flexible but at the same it's relatively easy to use it incorrectly.

 These are the main groups of permission related bugs that we've introduced in the past: